Kanomble/celery_blast/README.md

 <a name="project_setup"></a>
 ## Project setup
-In order to execute the integrated reciprocal BLAST pipeline (SymBLAST's core pipeline), the user has to set up some essential data: the query sequences from one particular organism/genome file (the sequences for which orthologous sequences should be found), a forward BLAST database, that will serve as the search space, a backward BLAST database, the scientific name of the organism from which the query sequences were obtained and a project title.
+o execute the integrated reciprocal BLAST pipeline of SymBLAST, certain data must be set up by the user.
-In addition, the user may change some BLAST settings, e.g. the number of output sequences per query sequence (`num_alignments`), or the `e-value` cut-off.
-The BLAST databases can be selected via a special drop-down menu.
+This includes the query sequences from a particular organism/genome file, a forward BLAST database that will serve as the search space, a backward BLAST database, the scientific name of the organism from which the query sequences were obtained, and a project title.
+Additionally, the user can modify some BLAST settings, such as the number of output sequences per query sequence (num_alignments) or the e-value cut-off.
-The Forward BLAST database serves as a search space in which putative orthologous sequences can be found.
+The BLAST databases can be selected from a special drop-down menu.

-The backward BLAST database has to contain the genome file from which the query sequences were obtained.
-The user provided data is validated before a project is saved into the database and before possible pipeline execution.
+The forward BLAST database acts as a search space in which putative orthologous sequences can be located, while the backward BLAST database must contain the genome file from which the query sequences were obtained.
-If any validation fails, accurate error messages are display within the relevant form fields.
-This ensures a smooth execution of the pipeline.
+Prior to saving a project into the database or executing the pipeline, the user-provided data undergoes validation to ensure that it meets the necessary criteria.
+If any of the validations fail, accurate error messages are displayed within the relevant form fields to ensure a smooth pipeline execution.

-The pipeline is composed of following steps:
+The pipeline comprises the following steps:

 1. Forward BLAST (default BLAST settings: e-value=0.001, word-size=3, threads=1, num_alignments=10000, max_hsps=500)
 2. Backward BLAST preparation (extracting homologous target sequences of the forward BLAST)